ndigirigijohn/ABC-Cardano/Aiken/IntroToAiken.md

 ### Pure Functions

-As mentioned earlier, functions in Aiken are pure, meaning:
+Functions in Aiken are pure, meaning:

 1. **Deterministic**: Given the same input, they always produce the same output.
 2. **No side effects**: They don't modify state outside their scope, make network calls, etc.